MihirRajeshPanchal/commentcleaner/README.md

   CommentCleaner
 </p>

 Welcome to the CommentCleaner VS Code Extension!
-This extension enhances your coding experience by allowing you to seamlessly add line logging statements to your code in various programming languages.
+This extension enhances your coding experience by allowing you to seamlessly clean comments from your code in various programming languages.

 <!-- <p align="center">
   <img src="assets/CommentCleaner.gif" alt="CommentCleaner Icon" width="1000">